Publicity - good publicity - whether images, video or words is at the heart of recruiting and retention in Army Cadets.

 1) to tell and show the world what we and the cadets get up to

-2) to support the Bn Recruiting Team with resources.
+2) to support the County HQ and all CFAVs and cadets with resources.

 Telling and showing the world what we do is one of the key roles in cadet recruiting and retention; a happy cadet is more likely to recruit other cadets, whilst a supportive, contented parent of a happy cadet is the frequently the key to a cadet’s retention.

-Another, often overlooked function, is to provide the adult instructors, and to a smaller degree cadets, with an image resource that they can use to support both training and activities.
+Another, often overlooked function, is to provide the adult instructors and cadets with an image resource that they can use to support both training and activities.
 Somerset Army Cadets currently has over 75% of all the Army Cadet images in the UK on the ACFA server and those images are in constant demand, not just in Somerset but throughout the UK.
+In fact the main image on the British Army web site's page for Army Cadets is a Somerset image - one of our most popular and widely published shots.

 But the PR Officer is only one person and cannot be everywhere, no matter how hard he tries.
 Each Company has one or two adult Company PR Representatives and around two cadet PR Representatives, finding and shooting stories that may only be of interest at perhaps platoon level, but which are still essential in the day-to-day PR activities of the county.
 They will source stories and images, feeding articles to the PR Officer who will disseminate them at County level accordingly while allowing Coy PR Reps control at company and platoon level.
 This approach will allow a much wider range of activities to be covered than at present, fleshing out the whole look and feel of Somerset Army Cadets.